 The Company accounts for stock-based compensation at fair value.
 The fair value of stock options is determined at the grant date using the Black-Scholes option pricing model.
 The fair value of restricted stock units ("RSUs") is equal to the closing price of the underlying common stock on the grant date.
 The fair value of an award that is ultimately expected to vest is recognized on a straight-line basis over the requisite service or performance period and is classified in the consolidated statements of operations and comprehensive income in a manner consistent with the classification of the recipient's compensation.
 The expected vesting of the Company's performance-based RSUs is based upon the probability that the Company achieves the defined performance goals.
 The level of achievement of performance goals, if any, is determined by the compensation committee.
 Stock-based awards to non-employee consultants are expensed at their fair value as services are provided according to the terms of their agreements and are classified in selling, general and administrative expenses in the accompanying consolidated statements of operations and comprehensive income.
-Classification of stock-based compensation for the years ended December 31, 2016 and 2015 is as follows:
+Classification of stock-based compensation was presented below:

+Y Year Ended December 31,

-2016 2015
+2017 2016

-(In thou sands)
+)

-Property and equipment, net \$ 1,906 \$ 998
+Property and equipment, net \$ 2,458 \$ 1,906

-Inventory 359 48
+Inventory 280 359

-Cost of subscriber equipment 56 135
+Cost of subscriber equipment 30 56

-Cost of services (exclusive of depreciation and amortization) 1,655 721
+Cost of services (exclusive of depreciation and amortization) 4,366 1,655

-Research and development 457 221
+Research and development 349 457

-Selling, general and administrative 11,540 7,526
+Selling, general and administrative 11,211 11,540

-Total stock-based compensation \$ 15,973 \$ 9,649
+Total stock-based compensation \$ 18,694 \$ 15,973